When did J.R.R. Tolkien live?

 What is fantasy?
 How is it different from science fiction?

-Fantasy emerged as a literary genre at the end of the 19th century; and the success of The Lord of the Rings has made it very popular, especially since the 1990s.
+Fantasy emerged as a literary genre at the end of the nineteenth century; and the success of The Lord of the Rings has made it very popular, especially since the 1990s.
 It remains somehow difficult to define, and exists in many varieties: heroic fantasy, high fantasy, dark fantasy… It is however possible to agree on this minimal definition: in it, the supernatural is always present; it is set in an imaginary world or era; the medieval atmosphere (harking back to the origins of the genre) and level of technological advancement it portrays are consistent with the era.

 Put in crude terms, you might say a fantasy novel is populated with dragons, not flying saucers, as would be the case with science fiction.